The Most Common Causes of Motorcycle Accidents in Texas

 Riding a motorcycle is a very different experience compared to driving a car.
 That can be a good thing and a bad thing.
-Riding can release adrenaline, which can put you in a great mood, but it can also make you more susceptible to having an accident.
+Riding can release adrenaline, which can put you in a great mood, but it can also make you more susceptible to accidents.

 When miles driven is taken into account, the fatality rate for motorcyclists is 28 times higher than those driving passenger vehicles.